1jamescaldwell/Withdraw-Students-Prediction/README.md

 This project predicts the likelihood of student withdrawal using a **Random Forest Classifier** based on historical enrollment and academic data.
 The script processes multiple datasets, trains a model, and outputs prediction results.

 ## Authors
-- James Caldwell
+- James Caldwell - Python code
-- Natalia Startseva
+- Natalia Startseva - Integration with Qlik (for automation and dashboarding)

 ## Data Sources
 The script loads student-related data from CSV files: